Dogs lick to communicate, but for many owners, uncontrolled licking is an annoyance — or worse.

 Frustrated owners, usually of new puppies or demanding, and amazingly spoiled dogs, often call to say they are being “licked to death,” and they don’t know what to do about it.

-From the day they are born, puppies are licked by their mother as a way to groom/clean, comfort and mark them.
+From the day they are born, puppies are licked by their mothers as a way to groom/clean, comfort and mark them.

-When they get a little older, they learn licking could inspire mom to feed them a few regurgitated morsels.
-Mom’s licking communicates a number of messages to her offspring; which they continue to practice on themselves, another animals and on us.
+When they get a little older, they learn that licking could inspire mom to feed them a few regurgitated morsels.
+Mom’s licking communicates a number of messages to her offspring; which they continue to practice on themselves, other animals and on us.